Chaz Stevens: Satan or Silence project

-Pompano Beach, Florida, changed its religious invocation requirements to an IRS non-profit status local congregation determined by research on the Internet, in the city Yellow Pages, or by the Chamber of Commerce.
+Pompano Beach changed its religious invocation requirements to an IRS non-profit status local congregation determined by research on the Internet, in the city Yellow Pages, or by the Chamber of Commerce.
 In response, Stevens founded the First Pompano Beach Church of Satan, which shared a mailing address with a local parcel service, and offered salvation, cold beer, and an occasional stripper.
 The city still denied Stevens's petition, saying that his stated intent to include twerking or a mariachi band indicated an intent to make a mockery of the proceedings instead of the solemn invocation required by policy.
 In early 2016, Stevens, without specific permission, put up an inverted cross featuring an outline of Jesus and a butt plug in front of Pompano Beach city hall.

-In January 2016, Stevens erected an upside-down cross outside the city hall of Hallandale Beach, Florida.
+In January 2016, Stevens erected an upside-down cross outside the city hall of Hallandale Beach.
 Stevens said it symbolized "Satanology", which he invented, and he placed it in response to a manger and menorah placed there during the holiday season, and to Hallandale mayor Joy Cooper's attempt to put an "In God We Trust" banner in commission chambers.
 The cross bore the inscription "In Chaz We Trust.
 All Others Pay Cash."

 Throughout March 2016, another Stevens-founded group called the Church of Satanic Activism protested presidential candidate Donald Trump at various events by wearing a giant penis costume with Trump's face.

 In November 2016, Stevens asked that the School District of Palm Beach County, which had allowed religious groups to pay to display promotional banners at its schools, allow him to put up a fence banner endorsing Satanology at Boca Raton High School.
 In response, the school district decided to stop accepting new applications for banners from religious groups.

 Retirement from activism and work for ESAD International

 In 2016, Stevens announced his retirement from activism to focus on entrepreneurship, his "remote mental healthcare business".
 This was ESAD International, or ESADoggy, a business providing ESA letters to declare a pet as an emotional support animal, especially to allow them to accompany passengers on airplanes.
 ESAD works with a national network of licensed mental health clinicians that require a 45-minute assessment for issuing a letter.
-The definition of emotional support animals is not strongly regulated, and Stevens has been cited in support of proposed Florida and Michigan laws to criminalize ESA fraud.